sarahciston/codingcare/posts/0critintro.md

 [XXX][ADD BRIDLE SOMEWHERE]

->"radical otherness as the driver of adaptability" [@bridleWaysBeingHuman2022]

 James Bridle suggests that more ecological machines must be "non-binary, decentralized, and unknowing" [@bridleWaysBeingHuman2022] – pointing to where this already occurs in the more-than-human world in which we are immersed.
 He offers up slime moulds and liquid state machines as analogue computers that show how complex, non-binary operations: